 CLIR's Hidden Collections Registry is an open discovery tool that highlights rare and unique library, archival, and museum collections.
-The registry includes collections nominated for the Hidden Collections grant program, as well as those that have been contributed independently.
+The registry includes collections nominated for the Hidden Collections grant program, as well as those that have been contributed independent of the funding initiative.

-All collections submitted to CLIR through the application form will be automatically added to the registry.
+All collections submitted to CLIR through Hidden Collections will be automatically added to the registry.
 Registry entries are short and include basic descriptive information about the materials nominated for digitization and their significance to scholars and the public.

-Fields from the Digitizing Hidden Collections application that inform the registry are marked with the icon at left.
+Fields from the Hidden Collections application that inform the registry are marked with the icon at left.